-For example, if you want to lose 80 pounds by the end of the year, set a goal to lose 20 pounds in 3 months and then reassess when the 3 months is up!
+For example, if you want to lose 80 pounds by the end of the year, set a goal to lose 20 pounds in 3 months and then reassess when the 3 months are up!

 5. Daily Scheduling

 Build a fleshed-out daily routine to stay on track!
 You can be general about it or super-specific- do what works for you!
-I personally love using a physical daily planner to keep things on track.
-I like to schedule my plans by the hour every day, it helps me be more productive and motivated.

 6. Track your progress

 Keeping either a mental or physical track of your progress is an amazing way to keep you motivated to reach your resolutions.
 It also is a great memory to keep on your journey.
 Take progress pictures or a notes document to record your development!

 Identify major and minor milestones within your goals and reward yourself!
 It is important to not remove the fun part of achieving your goals and resolutions.